Now that your first publisher and tag config have been created, you can prepare for go-live.

 This is such an important topic, that we cover it in depth over in our CMP Guide.

 It pays to get this set up right, as issues here directly impact revenue.
-Reach out to your AM if you need help, or integrate your CMP through the Fusion platform to have Content Ignite optimally deploy it to page for you.
+Reach out to your AM if you need help, or integrate your CMP through the Fusion platform to have us optimally deploy it to page for you.

 Rocketloader can even “defer” Javascript, which means blocking it from execution until the rest of the page has loaded.
 This can impact your CMP setup and add latency to ad loading, directly impacting monetisation.